Nonce list in PIT entry "infinitely" grows for long-lived Interests

 My conclusion is that in these cases, Nonce list instead of being used to prevent/detect duplicates, actually harm communication.
 May be there should be a timer attached to each nonce value so it is not kept "forever", or at least not for the lifetime of the PIT entry.
 But I'm not sure what could be, at least for the short-term, solution for this problem.

-#2 Updated by Beichuan Zhang about 5 years ago
+#2 Updated by Beichuan Zhang over 5 years ago

 Does the long list of nonces cause any problem right now? performance? correctness?